Sir Anthony Ashley, 1st Baronet

 Sir Anthony Ashley, 1st Baronet, PC (1551 – 13 January 1628) was Clerk of the Privy Council, which was the most senior civil servant in the Privy Council Office.
 Ashley accompanied the fleet to Cádiz as a representative of the Queen.
 He distinguished himself by the capture of Cádiz and was knighted by Robert Devereux, 2nd Earl of Essex at Cádiz after the capture of the city.
-Ashley sat in several parliaments, and was highly distinguished by favor of Queen Elizabeth I of England.
+Ashley sat in several parliaments, and was highly distinguished by favour of Queen Elizabeth I of England.

 Ashley was the older brother of Robert Ashley, founder of Middle Temple Library (1565–1641) and Sir Francis Ashley of Dorchester (1569–1635).
 Sir Francis was the father-in-law of Denzil Holles, 1st Baron Holles, one of five members of the Long Parliament whom King Charles I attempted to arrest in 1642.
 Sir Anthony Ashley inherited the family estates at Wimborne St Giles on his cousin, Sir Henry Ashley III's death.